kparc/kcc/README.md

 ```

 It is a good moment to look back at the C version, one last time.
 Be surprised
-to hear that its `for` loop declaration contains an ancient, but ever so
+to hear that its `for` loop declaration contains an ancient but ever so
 popular [bug](https://stackoverflow.com/questions/37538/how-do-i-determine-the-size-of-my-array-in-c),
 which k version does not because spotting bugs in `+/x` is much easier.
 Besides,
 even if the C code wasn't broken, it would only work for integers.